dayanacavalcante/Obesity-Estimate/README.md

 ### _Relationships Between Variables_

-Through the seaborn heatmap I can see the relationships between the variables.
+Through the seaborn heatmap the relationships between the variables can be analyzed.
 It shows us a strong relationship between the variables "Weight" and "NObeyesdad" and a considerable relationship between "Age" and "MTRANS".

 ![](/Graphics/heatmap.png)